kenhktsui/simple-parallel-kmeans/README.md

-# A Simple Parallelizable K-Means for Large Dataset
+# A Simple Parallelizable K-Means for Large Dataset - It works with SLURM and local machine
 ## Motivation
 How to do we do clustering of a large dataset (say 3TB) and partition it into k portions?
 As we have a desired number of clusters, we can use k-means clustering to do the job.